-There are a number of different order types to chose from on the Digital Surge platform which function in different ways.
+There are a number of different order types to choose from on the Digital Surge platform which functions in different ways.
 Below is a description of each order type and how they work.

-By using guaranteed quotes, you have peace of mind that what you are quoted is what you will receive regardless of market activity.
-Instant orders have a maximum individual order size of $10,000 AUD, however there is no limit on the number of Instant orders you can place.
+Instant orders have a maximum individual order size of up to $100,000 AUD depending on the asset, however there is no limit on the number of Instant orders you can place.

 How they work?